IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 case, one would not expect to have any prominent annual seasonal effects or alike, and it is then not worth complicating the model.
 Moreover, the rolling nature of this approach with a shorter window also helps to accommodate any slow trend changes, which fall outside the scope of anomaly detection.

-Furthermore, we calculated only a lower bound, but it is equally easy to calculate an upper one in case one wants to keep an eye on unusually successful weeks.

-In general, working with draws is arguably more intuitive and flexible, as one does not depend on any mathematical derivations, which might not even be tractable.
-Calculating guardrails is only one of many possible applications.
-The posterior distribution is an exhaustive description of what is modeled.
+However, it is always possible to extend the model to have the time aspect modeled explicitly if that is desired.

 # Appendix